Why WordPress to Jekyll Migration?

 You can look up the Jekyll Tutorial for setting up the site in the right way.

 Step 3: Export comments

 Disqus Comment System WordPress plugin allows you to export all the WordPress comments to Disqus.
-Once this is done you can easily put the Disqus installation code in Jekyll and the comments will show up the respective posts.
+Once this is done you can easily put the Disqus installation code in Jekyll and the comments will show up on the respective posts.